Simple wellness tips for positive physical and mental health

 Putting ourselves first can come tricky to a lot of people!
 Between busy work schedules and after-school activities, it can be hard to make the time for our own wellbeing.
 However, our health is extremely important and we can’t achieve much if it’s not at its best.

 You’ll often hear wellness talked about as a lifestyle change.
 However, sometimes it’s best to start small – even minor changes can make a real difference.
-Taking up a few simple wellness habits is all we need to give our health a kick in the right direction.
+Taking up a few simple wellness habits, like taking relaxing nature walks, is all we need to give our health a kick in the right direction.

 Here are some tips to improve your physical and mental health that you can fit into your busy schedule.